Open Water Course

 How can you start learning now?

-Stop by the store or call us and we can get you set up for online eLearning course.
-You progress through five knowledge development sections using a web-based system that lets you learn at your own pace through an easy-to-use, interactive program.
-You also have access to an online version of the Rescue Diver Manual for reference during and after the course.
+Visit our store or give us a call, and we can help you enroll in an online eLearning course.
+The course includes five sections focused on knowledge development, allowing you to learn at your own pace through an easy-to-use, interactive program.
+You will also have access to an online version of the Diver Stress & Rescue Manual for reference during and after the course.

-If you prefer, you can choose to study with the Rescue Diver Manual and watch the Rescue Diver Video (a book and DVD package).
-Stop by the store to enroll in the course, get your materials and start learning.
-One of our staffed professionals will meet with you to schedule knowledge review sessions along with your rescue exercises and scenarios.
+When you stop by the store, you can enroll in the course, receive your eLearning course, and start your learning journey.
+One of our professional staff members will meet with you to schedule knowledge review sessions, along with your rescue exercises and scenarios.

 What scuba gear will you use?

 You’ll use your basic scuba equipment and will need a pocket mask to practice in-water resuscitation.
-During exercises, you’ll work with an oxygen unit, floats, marker buoys and perhaps CPR mannequins.
+During exercises, you’ll work with an oxygen unit, floats, marker buoys, AED’s, and CPR mannequins.
 Your Instructor will explain the equipment that you need and may suggest additional gear, such as your own first aid kit, which will be useful throughout your diving career.

 Check with one of our staffed professionals to get advice about everything you need for your diving adventures.